 The BEST EVER guacamole recipe that’s a little spicy, full of flavor and naturally vegan and gluten-free.
-Includes tips on how to make it your own if your taste buds can’t handle cilantro or spicy.
+Includes tips on how to make it your own if your taste buds can’t handle cilantro or spice.

 Obviously this is subjective, but I’m declaring this guacamole the best.
 Ever.